SECURITIES AND EXCHANGE COMMISSION

-Ms. Hao and Flywire also entered an indemnification agreement requiring Flywire to indemnify Ms. Hao to the fullest extent permitted under Delaware law with respect to her service as a director.
+Ms. Howard and Flywire also entered an indemnification agreement requiring Flywire to indemnify Ms. Howard to the fullest extent permitted under Delaware law with respect to her service as a director.
 Flywire’s form of indemnification agreement was filed with the SEC on May 18, 2021 as Exhibit 10.1 to the Company’s Amended Registration Statement on Form S-1 and is incorporated herein by reference.

-There are no family relationships between Ms. Hao and any of the Company’s directors or executive officers and Ms. Hao does not have any direct or indirect material interest in any transaction required to be disclosed pursuant to Item 404(a) of Regulation S-K.
+There are no family relationships between Ms. Howard and any of the Company’s directors or executive officers and Ms. Howard does not have any direct or indirect material interest in any transaction required to be disclosed pursuant to Item 404(a) of Regulation S-K.

 |Item 9.01.|| |